maul1609/bulk-ice-aggregation/README.tex.md

 +\alpha^2\frac{\pi}{4\lambda _0^{4+2\left(\mu+\beta\right)+b}}aEn_0^2I_1
 \end{equation*}

-where $E$ is the aggregation efficiency and $I_1$ is a double integral involving Gauss hypergeometric functions
+where $E$ is the aggregation efficiency and $I_1$ is a double integral involving Gauss hypergeometric functions (this integral is slightly different to the integral in Equation B21 of Ferrier et al. 1994).

 ## References